GGCasual/Azure-Honeynet-SOC/README.md

 Here, we brute force some login attempts to our Windows-VM and filtered out the Security Event logs from it.
 We then queried the logs to filter specific information about our "attack" attempts.
+Based on the KQL query that we constructed, important information like my device's IP address and geographic coordinates are now shown.

 ![screenshot](/Pictures/KQL-Log-Query.png)